-Because Oeko-Tex is based on uniform measurable standards and hard scientific data, it is the most trustworthy certificate that guarantees “clean” bedding, regardless of the part of the world where it was made.
+Because Oeko-Tex is based on uniform measurable standards and hard scientific data, it’s the most trustworthy certificate that guarantees “clean” bedding, regardless of the part of the world where it was made.

-The organization’s requirements differ depending on the category, or class, a product falls into.
+In addition, Oeko-Tex classifies products into four different categories depending on their intended use.
 Product class number one consists of articles for babies up to three years old.
 It includes the most strictly regulated and rigorously tested products.

-Where to Shop for the Best Oeko-Tex Certified Bedding?
+Where to Shop for High-Quality Organic Oeko-Tex Certified Bedlinen?

 All the bedding you’ll find at Parachute is made in family-owned factories in Europe, from the highest-quality Egyptian cotton.
 No synthetics, pesticides, or artificial colorants are ever used during the production process.

-Parachute’s bed linen, bedding inserts and The Mattress exceed Oeko-Tex standards.
-Additionally, all bedding products are compliant with the European Union’s REACH protocol, which regulates the use of harmful substances with the goal of protecting human health and the environment.
+Our bed linen, bedding inserts and The Mattress exceed Oeko-Tex standards and are compliant with the European Union’s REACH protocol, which regulates the use of harmful substances to protect human health and the environment.

-Parachute also offers a large selection of safe baby bedding produced from ultra-soft linen and cotton.
-From a fitted sheet for your little one’s mattress to a lightweight quilt and pillow, you can stock up on all the basics for your child’s bed and feel confident that your little one will sleep peacefully in bedding that is safe and chemical-free.
+We’ve also thought deeply about the health of your little ones.
+You can shop a beautiful selection of baby bedding made from organic cotton and breezy linen.
+From a fitted sheet for your child’s mattress to a lightweight quilt and pillow, you can stock up on all the basics for their bed, and feel confident that your little one will sleep peacefully in organic, Oeko-Tex certified bedding that is safe and chemical-free.